Unrealized Projects 1930-1934

 SOURCE: GARBO book

-She told the producer that Greta should be allowed to play roles that were closer to the soil.Thinking of the simplicity, purity and drama of their stories, Mercedes suggested that the lives of several Catholic saints might suit her.
+She told the producer that Greta should be allowed to play roles with simplicity, purity and drama, and that the lives of several Catholic saints might suit her.

 SOURCE: GARBO book